checkly/checkly-cli/README.md

 ```

 - `name` : A human readable name for your Check Group.
-- `concurrency`: A number indicating the number of concurrent checks to run when a group is triggered.
+- `concurrency`: A number indicating the ammount of concurrent checks to run when a group is triggered.
 - `locations`: An array of location codes where to run the checks in the group, i.e. `['us-east-1', 'eu-west-1]`.
-- `privateLocations`: an array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.
+- `privateLocations`: An array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.
-- `alertChannels`: an array of `AlertChannel` objects to which to send alert notifications.
+- `alertChannels`: An array of `AlertChannel` objects to which to send alert notifications.
 - `activated`: A boolean value if all the checks in the group are activated.
 - `muted`: A boolean value if alert notifications from the checks in the group are muted, i.e. not sent out.
 - `tags`: An array of tags.
 Group tags trickle down to tags on the individual checks. i.e. `['product', 'api']`
 - `runtimeId`: The ID of which [runtime](https://www.checklyhq.com/docs/runtimes/specs/) to use for the checks in the group.
-- `environmentVariables`: an array of objects defining variables in the group scope, i.e. `[{ key: 'DEBUG', value: 'true' }]`
+- `environmentVariables`: An array of objects defining variables in the group scope, i.e. `[{ key: 'DEBUG', value: 'true' }]`
-- `localSetupScript`: any JS/TS code as a string to run before each API check in this group.
+- `localSetupScript`: Any JS/TS code as a string to run before each API check in this group.
-- `localTearDownScript`: any JS/TS code as a string to run after each API check in this group.
+- `localTearDownScript`: Any JS/TS code as a string to run after each API check in this group.
 - `apiCheckDefaults`: A set of defaults for API checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
 - `browserCheckDefaults`: A set of defaults for API checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.